 I make a quality product, give honest answers and charge reasonable prices.

-I have no need for plastic trophies, award certificates from marketing companies, or buying hundreds of customer reviews to display on my website etc, it’s not of interest to me.
+I have no need for plastic trophies, award certificates from marketing companies, or buying hundreds of customer reviews to display on my website etc..
 Let’s be honest – if you offer someone a prize, a discount or cash for a review about your products or business, they’ll always say something nice just to take it up.

 The most honest review you’ll ever get as a business owner, is the one that turns up unexpectedly, and the customer expects nothing in return for giving it.

 Deano started as a challenge to myself to try something new after age 40.

 My business is not a hobby, it fits my life/work balance needs at this stage of my working life, and it supports my son and I financially.